dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_dwave_hybrid.rst

     workflow = hybrid.LoopUntilNoImprovement(iteration, convergence=3)

 2. Instead of sequentially producing a sample per subproblem, a further modification might be to process all the subproblems in parallel and merge the returned samples.
-Here the :class:`~hybrid.decomposers.EnergyImpactDecomposer` is iterated until it raises a :meth:`~hybrid.exceptions.EndOfStream` exception when it reaches 15% of the variables, and then all the 50-variable subproblems are submitted to the D-Wave quantum computer in parallel.
+Here the :class:`~hybrid.decomposers.EnergyImpactDecomposer` is iterated until it raises a :meth:`~hybrid.exceptions.EndOfStream` exception when it reaches 15% of the variables, and then all the 50-variable subproblems are submitted to the |dwave_short| quantum computer in parallel.
 Subsamples returned by the QPU are disjoint in variables, so we can easily reduce them all to a single subsample, which is then merged with the input sample using :class:`~hybrid.composers.SplatComposer`:

 .. code-block:: python